happy-bhesdadiya/nodemailer/README.md

-# Send Email with Gmail using Nodemailer
+# Send Email using Nodemailer with Gmail and Mailtrap in Node.js

 How to send an email with your personal gmail account using Nodemailer